ComplexSec/secure-systems-admin/README.md

-Send output and errors to the same new, empty file | &>file Send output and errors to the same file, but preserve existing content | >>file 2>&1 Run a command, but throw away all possible terminal displays | &>/dev/null Send command output to both the screen and a file at the same time | "| tee file" Run command, save output in a file, discard error messages | > file2> /dev/null
+Send output and errors to the same new, empty file | &>file Send output and errors to the same file, but preserve existing content | >>file 2>&1 Run a command, but throw away all possible terminal displays | &>/dev/null Send command output to both the screen and a file at the same time | `| tee file1` Run command, save output in a file, discard error messages | > file2> /dev/null

 ## Editing Files with Vim <a name="VIM"></a> ([Back to Index](#INDEX4))